zach-lilley-96/modernnoise/README.md

 # Modern Noise

 Modern noise is Spring powered web application for music enthusiasts like myself.
 My friends and I are always talking about our favorite albums and where they rank in an artists discography.
-Modern Noise is my way or bringing that discussion virtually.
+Modern Noise is my way or bringing that discussion online with a visual guide.
 Users can search for their favorite artists and give scores to their albums.
 The goal is to have a social media-lite application for people to share these rankings with their friends and introduce people to new music.

 # Thank you